 A staunch tiny housing advocate, I’ve written rather exhaustively about the progress of the tiny home industry.
-Additionally I continue to foster the need for type-appropriate standards for tiny house building.
-Moreover, these structres will be recognized as principal residential structures, accessory dwelling units, and relocatable residences.
+Additionally, I continue to foster the need for type-appropriate standards for tiny house building.
+Moreover, these structures will be recognized as principal residential structures, accessory dwelling units, and relocatable residences.

 Gold Heat is a proud member of THIA.
 We plan to be a part of the standardization of tiny home building.
 This includes flooring and tiny house heating standards.

 - Brian Bishop, Gold Heat CEO

 Working as a tiny industry advocate, I establish local tiny house group meetups.
 These meetups are supported through organic gatherings, online events, educational workshops, and live presentations at festivals throughout the United States.

 Tom established the Uniform Compliance Initiative for Tiny Homes.
 This initiative is a precursor to reestablishing the Tiny Home Industry Association during my role as its first president.
 As a State Chapter Leader for the American Tiny House Association, I’ve advocated for state and local efforts to expand land use allowance for tiny homes.

 Moreover, Tom formally participates in several multi-year efforts to introduce and enhance small and tiny-sized construction standards.
 Tom has done this through code change cycles for the International Residential Code and Virginia’s Uniform Building Code.
 Additionally, I have supported statehouse bills focused on housing issues and participated in the development of Accessory Dwelling Unit standards and their implementation.

 He is responsible for writing the design criteria section of the L.A. ordinance for tiny houses on wheels.
 This criterion serves as the basis for several tiny home-related zoning ordinances.